 Many of us feel embarrassed when we awake with a start mid-massage; yet one of the biggest compliments you can pay a therapist is to nod off during a treatment, because it shows you feel deeply relaxed.
 Read our handy massage tips to find out the proven benefits of sleeping during a spa treatment.

-It’s a good idea to arrive a little earlier than your treatment, say half an hour to an hour beforehand, so you can take advantage of the spa’s ‘wet room’ facilities.
+It’s a good idea to arrive around 30 minutes early for your treatment, so you can take advantage of the spa’s ‘wet’ facilities.
 We explain here why you’ll get more out of your massage if you do.